giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 Among the third party components building a tenant cluster stack are

-- CoreOS container linux as the node's operating system
+- CoreOS Container Linux as the nodes' operating system
-- Project Calico for virtual networking
 - HashiCorp Vault as a public key infrastructure
 - Docker as a container runtime environment
 - CoreOS etcd as distributed storage for Kubernetes and Vault
+- Kubernetes with its many sub-components
+- Project Calico for virtual networking
 - CoreDNS for cluster-internal name resolution
+- NGINX Ingress Controller for connecting services with load balancers
 - Prometheus node exporter for hardware and OS metrics
-- Kubernetes with its many sub-components
-- NGINX Ingress Controller for connecting services with load balancers

 as well as many operators and controllers created and maintained by Giant Swarm.